dheerajhemachandran/portfolio/README.md

 # Portfolio website
-I built this using Reactjs and Tailwindcss. also uses firbase to get data of the projects i make.
+Built with Reactjs and Tailwindcss.
+Also uses firbase to get data of the projects i make.

 ### Task list: